Voice of the Customer (VOC)

 - Identify customer satisfaction drivers

 An interesting concept to consider in this technique is to determine the reactive approaches being used and then replace them with proactive approaches.
-The following steps can be take for collecting VOC data:
+The following steps can be taken for collecting VOC data:

 - Identify customers and their needs